This Woman (Kenny Rogers song)

 "This Woman" is a song written by Barry Gibb and Albhy Galuten and was performed by American country recording artist Kenny Rogers.
-It reached No. 2 in the US Adult Contemporary Chart and No. 23 in the US Pop Chart.
+It reached No. 2 on the US Adult Contemporary Chart and No. 23 on the US Pop Chart.
 It was published by Gibb Brothers Music and Unichappell Music.

 RCA pushed "This Woman" to pop radio, but the country stations flipped to the song's B-side "Buried Treasure".
 In Germany, "This Woman"'s B-side was "Hold Me", another track from the album.
 This song was recorded in May 1983 released in late 1983 in the US, and early 1984 outside the US.